c2mon/c2mon/CONTRIBUTING.md

 ## Prepare Your Commit

-### Submit JUnit test cases for all behavior changes
+### Submit JUnit test cases for all behaviour changes

 Search the codebase to find related tests and add additional `@Test` methods as appropriate.